Edward Harold Bell: Confessions and suspicions

 Bell is considered a suspect in the murders of several young women near Galveston in the 1970s.
 He is also a suspect in the 1971 murders of Rhonda Johnson and Sharon Shaw.
 In 1998, Bell wrote several letters to prosecutors in both Galveston and Harris counties, claiming that he had killed seven teenage girls in their jurisdictions between 1971 and 1977.
 Despite these gruesome claims, the letters were "kept secret" until 2011, when they were finally revealed by retired Galveston homicide detective Fred Paige to the public in an attempt to uncover any potential leads that could verify Bell's accounts.

+In interviews with the Houston Chronicle, Bell claimed to have been "brainwashed" into committing a total of eleven Texas murders in two waves, killing five in 1971 and six more between 1974 and 1977.
+In these "program" killings as he called them, Bell claimed to have committed three separate double-murders, naming Debbie Ackerman and Maria Johnson who disappeared on Nov.
+15, 1971, approximately three months after the murders of Johnson and Shaw.
+While Bell did not name Johnson and Shaw by name, he stated that he had killed a pair of Webster girls.
+Johnson and Shaw, who attended the same dive school near Bell's apartment as Ackerman and Johnson, were both from Webster.
+Bell claimed that his final double murder occurred during his second wave of murders in Dickinson, where he owned a small pasture.
+Middle-schoolers Georgia Geer and Brooks Bracewell disappeared from Dickinson on Sept.
+6, 1974, their bodies being discovered in a bayou in 1976.
+Bell additionally claimed responsibility for the 1971 murder of Colette Anise Wilson who disappeared on June 17.
+Her bones were found in a reservoir in Houston on November 26, intermingled with those of Gloria Ann Gonzales, who disappeared on October 28.
+Bell named one more victim, Kimberly Rae Pitchford, although she was murdered in January 1973 and not 1974 as claimed by Bell.
+The three additional unnamed victims claimed by Bell as part of his latter series included two additional teens from Houston and a hitchiker on FM 2004 near Santa Fe.

 His revelations were met with mixed feelings by some of the victims' family members, who were left unsure whether the killer was being genuine or was just using a ploy, due to his requirement that he be given legal immunity in exchange for a full confession.
 On the other hand, other family members and some investigators considered the claims to be credible, as Bell's criminal past, proximity to the crime scenes at the right dates and mentioning details not known to the public made him a viable suspect in their eyes.
 In addition to this, Panamanian authorities announced that they considered him a suspect in four rape-murders committed in their country: two while he was residing in Boquete, and another two in Panama City.